avk/avk.github.io/_case_studies/nanowrimo2016.md

   </p>

   <p>
-    Because of the new sign up flow, I advocated and implemented tracking NaNoWriMo participants as a new user cohort, so we could compare and contrast their performance and metrics to existing and future users.
+    Because of the new sign up flow, I advocated and implemented <mark>tracking NaNoWriMo participants as a new user cohort</mark>, so we could compare and contrast their performance and metrics to existing and future users.
   </p>